-Thanks to Mom's easy sponge cake recipe, you'll learn how to make an old fashioned sponge cake from scratch.
-It does take an extra step or two compared to making a regular cake, but the effort is worth it once you taste this light, fluffy cake.
-It's far more delicious than any you could find in a supermarket bakeshop.
-Make one tonight and see!
+Thanks to Mom's classic vanilla sponge cake recipe, you can easily make an old fashioned sponge cake from scratch.
+Wait till you taste this light-as-a-feather cake.
+It's far more delicious than any you could get in a supermarket bakeshop.
+Make one and see for yourself.

 For a 9-inch cake, you'll need the following ingredients:

 6 large eggs, separate the whites from the yolks

 Let your oven preheat to 325°F as you gather the ingredients for this classic vanilla sponge cake recipe.
 Grease and flour a 9-inch cake pan.